-- Hold, or be close to completion, of a relevant PhD/DPhil, together with relevant experience. - Possess sufficient specialist knowledge in plant synthetic biology. - Ability to manage own academic research and associated activities. - Previous experience of contributing to publications/presentations - Ability to contribute ideas for new research projects and research income generation. - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings.
+- Hold, or be close to completion of, a relevant PhD/DPhil in Computational, Developmental and Molecular Biology. - Research experience in fundamental biology of platyhelminths. - Sufficient specialist knowledge in the discipline to work within established research programmes. - Ability to manage and prioritise own academic research and associated activities, particularly under time pressure. - Previous experience of contributing to publications/presentations. - Ability to contribute ideas for new research projects and research income generation - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings